Adelsteen Normann: Biography

 Normann exhibited in Oslo, Berlin, London, Vienna, Düsseldorf, Munich and Paris.
 Although based in Germany from 1883, he would return to Norway each summer.
 Normann and Hans Dahl both had large ornamented wooden villas near Balestrand where they would entertain.
 His "dragon style" house was bought in 1891 and built (like many Norwegian houses) from a pre-fabricated kit from the city of Trondheim.
 The house stayed with his heirs until 1934.

 Normann notably exhibited at the prestigious Salon de Paris from as early as 1882.
 His paintings earned a 'Mention Honorable' in 1884 and he was awarded a bronze medal in 1889.
 It is assumed that his fjord paintings contributed to make the Norwegian fjords a popular tourist destination.

 He died in Kristiania (now: Oslo) on 26 December 1918, during the worldwide Spanish flu pandemic.
+His urn is placed in the Norwegian-style chapel of Stahnsdorf South-Western Cemetery near Berlin.

 Legacy

 Normann's paintings are included in galleries in Bergen, Boston, Cincinnati, Cologne, Dresden, Leeds, Liverpool and Stockholm.
 In Normann's birthplace in 2010 is a dedicated gallery which has thirty of his paintings.